mahmoudmohamedramadan/easy-model/README.md

 ```

 > [!IMPORTANT]
-> You must provide an array of arrays to these methods since the first element refers to the `column` and the second to the `operator` (The default value is `=` in case you do not provide this element), and third to the `value`.
+> You must provide an array of arrays to these methods since the first element refers to the `column` and the second to the `operator` (The default value is `=` in case you do not provide this element), and the third to the `value`.

 Also, you can search in the model relationships using the `addWhereHas`, and `addWhereDoesntHave` methods: